dalyw01/Docker-Learning/README.md

 - A CONTAINER is a slimmed down version of an OS
 - A DockerFile is basically a type of config file
 - VOLUMES allow CONTAINERS to see files from the host machine
+- Most docker commands contain an action, a path, and options

 ## Basic commands
 ```